Trump thanks Saudi Arabia for lower oil prices | Malay Mail

 “Oil prices getting lower.
 Great!
 Like a big Tax Cut for America and the World.
-Enjoy!
-US$54, was just US$82,” he tweeted.
+Enjoy! $54, was just $82,” he tweeted.

 “Thank you to Saudi Arabia, but let’s go lower!”